-Many large hospitals and health insurance plans have directories to help you choose a physician.
-These directories are a good starting point because they often list physicians by medical specialty and gender.
+Many large hospitals and health insurance plans have directories to help you choose a doctor.
+These directories are a good starting point because they often list doctors by medical specialty and gender.
 They may also have personal biographies, which list education, training, certification and personal interests.

-One of the best ways to find a good health care provider is a referral from a trusted source.
-People often get the names of qualified providers from their primary care physicians, family members, friends or other breast cancer survivors.
+One of the best ways to find a good doctor is a referral from a trusted source.
+People often get the names of doctors from their primary care provider, family members, friends or other breast cancer survivors.

-Making sure a physician is board certified is an important step in finding a good provider.
-To be board certified, a physician must have the training and knowledge to practice a medical specialty and have passed a certification exam.
+Making sure a doctor is board certified is an important step in finding a good provider.
+To be board certified, a doctor must have the training and knowledge to practice a medical specialty and have passed a certification exam.

 The American Board of Medical Specialties (ABMS) oversees the certification of specialists.
-The ABMS online directory allows you to verify a physician's certification.
-Many physicians post their ABMS certificates in their offices.
+The ABMS online directory allows you to check that a doctor is board certified.
+Many doctors post their ABMS certificates in their offices.

-Malpractice records can be a sign of the quality of care a physician provides.
-If a physician or his/her malpractice insurance company has made malpractice payouts, he/she may not offer the best quality care possible.
+Malpractice records can be a sign of the quality of care a doctor provides.
+If a doctor (or his or her malpractice insurance company) has made malpractice payouts, he or she may not offer the best quality care possible.
 However, this is not always true.
-Physicians may be sued for malpractice when, in fact, they did nothing wrong.
-Therefore, in some cases, malpractice suits may not reflect the skill of the physician.
+Doctors may be sued for malpractice when, in fact, they did nothing wrong.
+So, in some cases, malpractice suits may not reflect the true skill of the doctor.

-State medical boards often have malpractice records available to consumers.
-Many states, including California, Florida and New York, have this information online, either through their state sites or through directories like DocFinder.
+State medical boards often have malpractice records available to the public.
+Many states (such as California, Florida and New York) have this information online, either through their state sites or through directories like DocFinder.
 Malpractice records are not always available.
 However, these sites are a good starting point for a search.

-Interviewing a physician about his/her approach to treating breast cancer is a good way to learn about his/her abilities.
+Interviewing a doctor about his or her approach to treating breast cancer is a good way to learn about his or her abilities and to see whether or not you have a personal connection (more below).
 This may be done as part of a formal consultation.
-Here are some things to consider while interviewing a physician.
+Here are some things to consider while interviewing a doctor.

-Keep in mind that a physician who sees only people with breast cancer is likely to be more experienced at treating breast cancer than one who treats a variety of cancers.
-Outside of large medical centers, however, it can be hard to find physicians (such as surgeons, medical oncologists and radiation oncologists) who treat only people with breast cancer.
-If you choose a physician who does not specialize in breast cancer, he/she should still treat many people with breast cancer each year.
-Many of these physicians give excellent care to people with breast cancer.
+A doctor who sees only people with breast cancer is likely to have more experience treating breast cancer than one who treats many types of cancer.
+However, outside of large medical centers, it can be hard to find doctors (such as surgeons, medical oncologists and radiation oncologists) who treat only people with breast cancer.
+If you choose a doctor who does not specialize in breast cancer, he or she should still treat many people with breast cancer each year.
+Many of these doctors give excellent care to people with breast cancer.

-Here are some questions you can ask when interviewing a physician:
+Here are some questions that may help you interview a doctor:

-Find more questions to ask a potential provider.
+Find more questions to ask a potential doctor.

-Although they are imperfect guides, many local and national magazines have issues listing the "best" hospitals and physicians.
-These types of listings can be good guides, but keep in mind excellent care is also provided by many physicians and hospitals not listed in these reports.
+Many local and national magazines publish the "best" hospitals and doctors.
+While these listings can be useful, excellent care is also provided by many doctors and hospitals not listed in these reports.

 1-877 GO KOMEN(1-877-465-6636)